 Regular attendance in class or online is expected at Lamar Institute of Technology.
 Student absences will be regularly recorded in Starfish, so that you can log in and check it throughout the semester.
 Students are allotted three excused absences for the semester.
-For anything above three the instructor will consider allowing make-up work on a case-by-case basis.
-The key is to communicate with the instructor if you must miss more than three days.
-For online and hybrid courses incomplete or missing assignments will result in an absence for the week.
+I will not be accepting doctor excuses or excuses in my class unless it is school related.